 OpenStack Community and Ecosystem

 OpenStack boasts an active and dynamic community of contributors and users, with a strong focus on collaboration and knowledge sharing.
-The OpenStack community is made up of individuals, organizations and suppliers who actively contribute to the development and enhancement of the OpenStack platform.
+The OpenStack community is made up of individuals, organizations and suppliers who actively contribute to the development and improvement of the OpenStack platform.
 OpenStack also has a large ecosystem of vendors and projects that provide additional tools and services built on the OpenStack core components.
 This ecosystem ensures a rich set of options for deploying, integrating and extending OpenStack, meeting a diverse range of requirements and use cases.

 Kubernetes Community and Ecosystem